ireaneus/CDI/PersonalStatement.md

 2. What is the nature of God?

-We believe in One God, who exists eternally in three persons—Father, Son, and Holy Spirit—who are distinct but co-equal in essence, nature, and attributes.
+I believe in One God, who exists eternally in three persons—Father, Son, and Holy Spirit—who are distinct but co-equal in essence, nature, and attributes.
 The three persons of the Godhead share the same divine nature and operate in perfect unity, without division or separation.
 Each person of the Trinity is fully God, yet there is only one God.
 - **Key Scriptures**: Deuteronomy 6:4; Matthew 28:19; 2 Corinthians 13:14

    a.
 What do you believe about the Trinity?